 At the end of every course, a letter "Grade" shall be awarded in each course for which a student has registered.
 On obtaining a minimum Pass Grade, student shall accumulate the course credits as Earned Credits.
 A student's performance shall be measured by the number of credits that he/she has earned and by the weighted grade point average.
 Grades obtained in the audit courses shall not be counted for computation of grade point average, however shall be mandatory to pass as a partial fulfillment of award of degree.

-For Award of Degree of a programme BSc(IT), he/she has to earn minimum 120 credits and with specialization in AI & Machine Learning, he/she has to earn minimum 136 credits during the 3 year duration of the programme in 6 semesters.
+For Award of Degree of a programme BSc (IT), he/she has to earn minimum 120 credits during the 3 year duration of the programme in 6 semesters.

 Definition of key words